TsarFox/rebuild/README.md

 # Thanks

 - To the 3D Realms teams for releasing the source code for Duke Nukem 3D.
+- To Fabien Sanglard for his [detailed analysis of the Duke Nukem 3D codebase][3], and his work on Chocolate Duke3D.
 - To Richard Gobeille et al. for their work on EDuke32.
-- To Mathieu Olivier for releasing the source code to his various BUILD format parsers.
+- To Mathieu Olivier et al. for their work on Transfusion - specifically their open-source parsing code for the BUILD file formats.

 # Roadmap